- Time Tracking

 1. Preventing exploitation

 To prevent the exploitation of vulnerable employees, it is important to have a regulatory body to protect workers from inhumane working conditions.
-The WTD serves as a necessary legislation to ensure a minimum standard of safety and health for all employees.
+The WTD serves as necessary legislation to ensure a minimum standard of safety and health for all employees.

 2. Employee burnout